Godsonoheneba/asset_managment_system/README.md

 ****

-1. Download the latest version with git (`https://github.com/KirinyetBrian/Maranet`)
+1. Download the latest version with git (`https://github.com/Godsonoheneba/asset_managment_system`)

-2. Import/load oswa_inv.sql into your mysql database.
+2. Import/load ams.sql into your mysql database.
 This should set up the basic structure of the database system.

 3. Modify the includes/config.php and change the variables to match your host, database, username and passwords.